jgdedona/YelpCP/README.md

 ## Purpose

-YelpCP is a web application that allows users to share, browse, and review camp sites around the world.
+YelpCP is a web application that allows users to share, browse, and review campsites around the world.
 Authenticated users can review campgrounds, create new campgrounds, and modify/delete existing campgrounds that they own.

 ## Features
 - Account management